-Urban Shanghai offers four large parks: Century Park and Binjiang Forest Park in Pudong and Gongqing Forest Park and Shanghai Botanical Garden in Puxi.
+Urban Shanghai offers four large parks: in Pudong, Century Park (31.215410, 121.547819) and Binjiang Forest Park (31.382570, 121.523920), and in Puxi, Gongqing Forest Park (31.320118, 121.548407) and Shanghai Botanical Garden (31.147985, 121.439754).
 Each offers a collection of standard migrant and resident birds, plus occasional surprises.
 Gongqing and Binjiang involve either a long walk from the nearest Metro station or a taxi ride.
-The Botanical Garden and Century Park are the easiest to reach.
+Century Park is the easiest to reach.

 Directions to Gongqing Forest Park: Take Metro Line 8 to Nenjiang Road.
 Walk Nenjiang Road east, making a right on Baicheng Road, a left on Minxing Road, another left on Jungong Road, and finally a right back onto Nenjiang Road (you will have circumvented a railway station).
 Gongqing Forest Park south gate will be on your left.
 Taxis available at Nenjiang Road and at park gate.
-Open daily 6:00–17:00.
-Admission 15 yuan.

 The smaller parks in Shanghai offer a scaled-down selection of the birds found in the bigger parks.
 Most have free admission, and a few were established decades ago and contain tall trees.
 If you are lucky enough to live near one of the major parks, then good for you, but if you only have a small park to rely on for quick snatches of bird-watching, then you will do well not to ignore it.

-An unusual smaller park is Huangpu Park on the Bund.
+An unusual smaller park is Huangpu Park (31.244306, 121.486892) on the Bund.
 Here, the attraction is gulls, typically Vega Gull as well as smaller numbers of Black-headed Gull and Black-tailed Gull and rarities such as Slaty-backed Gull.
 Stand at the mouth of Suzhou Creek and look out at the Huangpu River.
-There, with the great Pudong skyline as your backdrop, you will see gulls bobbing on the wakes of the passing barges.
+There, with the Pudong skyline as your backdrop, you will see gulls bobbing on the wakes of the passing barges.
 A spotting scope is necessary.
 Some birders arrive at Huangpu Park in the afternoon, bird awhile, have dinner on famous East Nanjing Road, then return to the Bund after dark to view the neon lights shining on the Huangpu River.